ferrous-systems/rust-training/training-slides/src/cpp-cheatsheet.md

 Iterators in Rust are self-contained.
 No need for an end iterator.

-Most algorithms are implemented directly on Iterator trait, not as separate functions.
+Most algorithms are implemented directly on the Iterator trait, not as separate functions.

 So this C++ code: